Don Durant: Singer and actor

 In 1957, celebrity journalist Walter Winchell reported that Durant was courting Carole Mathews, an actress twelve years his senior, who in 1958 joined the cast of the NBC western series, The Californians.
 About this time, Durant met Wroe while they were en route to film an advertisement for the Ford Motor Company.
 She spent most of the trip gushing over Elvis Presley.
 Durant told her that he had been to a few of Presley's parties, and the two began dating.
 They wed on February 28, 1959, and were together until his death.

 On March 1, 1959, the day after Durant's marriage, he appeared on CBS in the role of Pat Sharkey in the episode "Body of the Crime" of the drama series, Richard Diamond, Private Detective, starring David Janssen.
 Durant also appeared as the villain in a first season episode of Wanted: Dead or Alive.

 In 1958, Durant shot an unsuccessful pilot which caught the attention of actor/director/producer Dick Powell.
 As the host of Zane Grey Theater, Powell asked one of his writers, young Aaron Spelling, to create a series for Durant.
 Spelling was then in his first assignment as a creator and producer.
 In this heyday of the television Western, CBS quickly snapped up the pilot.
 Durant wrote and sang the theme and did his own stunts.
 Hence, Johnny Ringo, set in the Arizona Territory, debuted in the fall of 1959 in the Thursday 8:30 Eastern time slot.
 Costar Mark Goddard played the deputy named Cully, and Karen Sharpe was cast as Laura Thomas, Ringo's girlfriend and the daughter of Case Thomas, another deputy and a storekeeper played by Terence De Marney.
 Johnny Ringos main competition came from Walter Brennan's The Real McCoys on ABC, against which Ringo achieved decent ratings.
 Sometimes it was in the "Top 20".

 Many famous actors guest-starred on Johnny Ringo.
 The Johnny Ringo Playset became the most sought-after television western toy.
 Surprisingly, the sponsor, Johnson Wax Company, believed that there were too many Westerns (thirty at the time) on network television and wanted to replace one of their own with a sitcom.
 Dick Powell was out of the country, and Spelling had moved on to another project.
 With no strong advocates for survival, Johnny Ringo was cancelled after one season of thirty-eight episodes.
-Neither NBC nor ABC were interested in taking over production of Johnny Ringo.
+Neither NBC nor ABC was interested in taking over production of Johnny Ringo.

 Durant continued to make personal appearances (which paid more than his television salary had), guest-starred in CBS's Perry Mason and The Twilight Zone, and was nearly cast opposite Lucille Ball in her Broadway debut, Wildcat!, which flopped.

 Durant signed a contract with another studio, but aside from a 1963 guest role on NBC's Laramie western series with John Smith and Robert Fuller as Slim Sherman and Jess Harper, respectively, few offers materialized.
 On Laramie, Durant was cast as Gandy Ross, a likable safecracker trying to go straight, in the episode "No Place to Run".